Lincoln Heritage Council: Organization

 (* - The parts of Christian and Trigg counties that are contained within Fort Campbell, KY (US Army base) are served by the Middle Tennessee Council.)

 Camps

 Harry S. Frazier Jr. Scout Reservation

 The Harry S. Frazier Jr. Scout Reservation is located in Clermont, Kentucky.
 It was originally created as the Old Kentucky Home Scout Reservation.
-Its primary draw is its week-long summer camp, Camp Crooked Creek, which offers advancement opportunities to both Boy Scouts and Varsity Scouts.
-It offers the following program areas in which Scouts can advance: Shooting Sports, Ecology, Citizenships, Handicraft, Aquatics and Outdoor Skills.
-The camp features a first year camper program known as Dan Boone Hill as well as two elements for older Scouts: a Project COPE course and a climbing tower.
-Camp Crooked Creek is also home to the Green River Trek and Frontier Town, which gives older Scouts the ability to learn new skills.
+Its primary draw is its week-long summer camp, Camp Crooked Creek, which offers advancement opportunities to Scouts BSA.
+It offers the following program areas in which Scouts can advance: Range and Target Activities, Ecology, STEM, Handicraft, Aquatics and Outdoor Skills.
+The camp features a first year camper program known as Dan Boone Hill.
+Elements for older Scouts include COPE course, climbing tower, and ATV program.